 8

 If we lived by just this one verse alone, we would live a peaceful life.
 Don't force anything.
 Be humble.
 Live close to nature.
 Seek the root, not the branches.
 Be gentle and kind to all.
 Be honest.
 Be fair.
 Make yourself useful.
 Act at the right time.
 Let go of competition.
 No one is to blame; life is simply happening.
+Stephen Mitchell's translation says, "When you are content to be simply yourself and don't compare or compete, everybody will respect you."

 9

 When we focus on finishing or expectations of any kind, we prepare for an ending.
 When you reach the top, where is there to go but down?
 Do just enough.
 Be content with only doing what is needed each day and having only the basic necessities and you will never have to fear loss.
+When you are overwhelmed with concern over the outcome, let go and accept today and your work for the day as perfect even if they seem incomplete.

 10

-Can you be without cleverness?
+Can you be in the world without being possessed by it?

 A newborn child sees only what is right in front of her.
 A newborn child is nothing but her absolute true self.
 Can you approach each day and each situation with this same attitude?
 Can you do only what is needed, acting only with love because you have not been taught to fear?
 Can you be open to all things with wonder and trust?
 Can you seek no reward because you don't know what a reward is?
 This is riding the wave of life.
 This is living with the Tao.